Expand all

 Massage therapy

-Massage therapists do not have a regulatory licensing body or governing legislation in the province of Alberta and are not covered under the Health Professions Act; therefore, massage therapy is not covered by the WCB.
+Massage therapists do not currently have a regulatory licensing body or governing legislation in the province of Alberta and are not covered under the Health Professions Act; therefore, massage therapy is not covered by the WCB.
 Massage therapy may be used as part of the physiotherapy treatment by a licensed physiotherapist or part of an interdisciplinary treatment program (usually pain management) as physiotherapy is regulated under the Health Professions Act.
 If massage therapy is provided as a part of a physiotherapy program, the cost of the massage is covered in the active physiotherapy fee.
 No provision is given for extra billing.
 For massage therapy provided by a licensed physiotherapist, refer to the 4-2 Community treatments procedure.

 |